fluencyk/ccc-public/instructions/general-instruction.md

 CASE: 'doubao topic -sub' <br>
 Explanation:!Doubao, fulfill your best explanation of this CMD. <br>

-/** 1. 'summary' == The model summarizes some specified contextual content discussed in the conversational session. <br>
-2. 'extract' == The model extracts some information from the conversational session. <br>
-NOTE: For now, temporality, the commands 'summary' and 'extract' may have the same meaning and ops intent for the LLMs' understanding and demands; we will update later. */ <br>

 ### - 3rd-level CMDs / 1st-Class Attributes -
-Specifications: <br>
+<b>Specifications:</b> <br>
-!Doubao, you may explain here to show how this level's commands work. <br>
+First-class Attributes, 3rd-level Commands, represent the third command level, marked with a single leading horizontal dash.
+They are used to define formal, mandatory baseline rules that all assigned agents must strictly follow.
+These rules carry official instructional validity, need to be fully parsed, understood and executed, and cannot be ignored or treated as ordinary remarks. <br>

-/** 1. '-vibe-coding' == The model identifies "vibe-coding" related content to follow the 2nd-level ops as a content-scope-identifier. <br>
+/* 1. '-vibe-coding' == The model identifies "vibe-coding" related content to follow the 2nd-level ops as a content-scope-identifier. <br>
 NOTE: There is a '-' working as a prefix for the parameter to mean this is a 3rd-level ops unit in the whole command-line. <br>
 NOTE: The 3rd-level ops CMD unit is a flexible entity, which means it may not only present as a CMD unit-like ops string but also some natural semantic words for LLMs */ <br>